Momwhyareyouhere/Discord-Bot/README.md

 !help: Shows this message
 !redirect: Redirects enemys computer to another website !files: Shows all files
+!screenshot: Makes a screenshot
+!block: Blocks you enemys keyboard and mouse
+!unblock: Unblocks you enemys Keyboard and Mouse !shutdown: shutdowns the pc
 ```

 If you need help https://discord.gg/Uus3jJQycn